 Colorado is NOT a no-fault state.
 That means you are entitled to recover damages when a negligent driver hits you and causes injuries.
 For a free consultation on your case, contact Roberts Accident Law today.

 After a car accident in Denver, it is important to get a traffic accident report from the Denver Police Department.
+If your accident was outside the city or on an interstate in Colorado, the State Patrol office likely took down your accident report and you’ll need to get the information from them.
 The traffic accident report will record the date and time of the accident, the facts and details surrounding the crash, and other pertinent information.
 Because they hold a position of authority, a report from a police officer carries more weight than a self-filed report.

 Colorado State law requires anyone involved in a traffic accident, including those involving another